 - cutting knife

 You can keep the goulash refrigerated for at least 3 days.
 The dish also freezes well.

 Your favorite beer can be used to create a unique flavor twist on this dish.

 Drink choice: for the best pairing, use the same beer that you used in the dish or serve sparkling Apfelschorle as a non-alcoholic drink.

 Bavarian Beer Goulash

 - 4 pounds beef cut into 1-inch cubes

-- 2 tbsp.
-Butterschmalz alternative: 1 tbsp. butter plus 1 tbsp. vegetable oil
+- 2 tablespoon Butterschmalz (clarified butter) alternative: 1 tbsp. butter plus 1 tbsp. vegetable oil

 - 1 tablespoon honey